quiram/build-hotspots/Readme.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">I like <a href="https://twitter.com/AbrahamMarin">@AbrahamMarin</a> Build-Driven Architecture, using auto-generated 4D dependency graphs.
 Thanks to <a href="https://twitter.com/skillsmatter">@skillsmatter</a> <a href="http://t.co/0i4AvgfrWe">pic.twitter.com/0i4AvgfrWe</a></p>&mdash; michael aubert (@michaelaubertfr) <a href="https://twitter.com/michaelaubertfr/status/601468704803557376">May 21, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 To be fair, it's not automated yet, that's what this project is about.
-To know more about what the build hotspots can be used for, whatch this <a href="https://www.parleys.com/play/what-your-build-telling-you-about-your-application-structure">short presentation</a> (it's about 10 minutes only) that I gave at Devoxx UK 2015.
+To know more about what Build Hotspots can be used for, whatch this <a href="https://www.parleys.com/play/what-your-build-telling-you-about-your-application-structure">short presentation</a> (it's about 10 minutes only) that I gave at Devoxx UK 2015.

 ## Things to do / Milestones